Joy-Lunkad/WikiWeave/README.md

     ```

 > For instance, if you're creating a wiki for the 'Harry Potter' series, your `input_docs` would include all seven books named accordingly.
-Your schema might include sections like 'Spells', 'Potions', 'Magical Creatures', etc.
+Your schema might include sections for 'Spells', 'Potions', 'Magical Creatures', etc.
 >

 And that's it!
 Sit back and enjoy as WikiWeave creates your wiki in real-time.